wacncontent/CustomizeTool/removeCommentOutput/articles/scheduler/scheduler-get-started-portal.md

 ### Configure a job

 Clicking on a job in the **Jobs** screen allows you to configure that job.
-This lets you configure additional advanced settings beyond what’s available in the quick-create wizard.
-To configure a job, click the right arrow next to the job’s name in the **Jobs** screen.
+This lets you configure additional advanced settings beyond what's available in the quick-create wizard.
+To configure a job, click the right arrow next to the job's name in the **Jobs** screen.

 The job configuration page lets you update job settings.
 The job config page is shown below for HTTP and HTTPS jobs.
 For HTTP and HTTPS job action types, you may change the method to any allowed HTTP verb.
 You may also add, delete, or change the headers and basic authentication information.